maximilien/ragme-io/README.md

 Built on top of existing [RAGme-ai](https://github.com/maximilien/ragme-ai)

 1. MCP server to load and RAG files: PDFs and docs
-2. agent to load pass these to RAGme
+2. Agent to load and pass these to RAGme
-3. agent to find web sites using browserbase and add to the RAG
+3. Agent to find websites using browserbase and add to the RAG
-4. agent to create insights from today's documents
+4. Agent to create insights from today's documents

 ```mermaid
 flowchart LR